 Domestic Toll-Free for US and Canada: 1-800-997-1438

 The land of Alicante has been inhabited for over 7000 years with the first tribes travelling from Central Europe around 5000 to 3000 B.C.
-Some of the tribes in Alicante settled around the slopes of mount Benacantil on which today stands the castle of Santa Bárbara.
-The highlight of this mountain was that it was close to the sea, but yet offered security from invaders due to its height.
+Some of the tribes in Alicante settled around the slopes of Mount Benacantil on which today stands the castle of Santa Bárbara.
+The highlight of this mountain was that it was close to the sea but yet offered security from invaders due to its height.
 According to some historians, the Iberians (native Spanish) secured the hilltop by fortifying it.
-Some group of people settled in the Benalúa area, where later on the Roman city of Lucentum was built which is the predecessor of the city of Alicante.
+Some group of people settled in the Benalúa area, where later on the Roman city of Lucentum was built which the predecessor is of the city of Alicante.
 Some settlements have also been found in Albufereta and in the Serra Grossa.

-By around 1000 BC Greeks & Phoenicians had started visiting the eastern coast of Spain for the purpose of trade, and played a major part in the introduction of iron, the alphabet, & the pottery wheel.
+By around 1000 BC Greeks & Phoenicians had started visiting the eastern coast of Spain for trade, and played a significant part in the introduction of iron, the alphabet, & the pottery wheel.
 By 600 BC the armies of Carthage & Rome began to penetrate the peninsula & fight for dominance.
 The Carthaginian general Hamilcar (father of the legendary Hannibal) founded the fortified settlement of Akra Leuke, on the site of the modern city of Alicante.
-The Carthaginians conquered much of the land around Alicante, but in the end were no match for the Romans.
+The Carthaginians conquered much of the land around Alicante, but in the end, were no match for the Romans.
 They proved to be the primary force & ruled here for over 700 years.
 By 500 AD Rome was in decline & Alicante was more or less under the control of the Goths.

 The next 20 years proved to be unpleasant for Alicante under Franco's police state.
-Due to severe frosts in 1941 and 1946 local orange farmers suffered huge losses.
+Due to severe frosts in 1941 and 1946, local orange farmers suffered huge losses.
 After Franco died in 1975, King Juan Carlos I succeeded him leading Spain to democracy.
-Valencia at last was permitted autonomy after a gap of four centuries.
+Valencia, at last, was permitted autonomy after a gap of four centuries.

 Today, the province of Alicante is the second largest region in the Valencian Autonomous Community.
-The port itself has been re-established since the industrial decline in the 1980s and has therefore become a more popular entry point into Alicante.
+The port itself has been re-established since the industrial decline in the 1980s and has, therefore, become a more popular entry point into Alicante.

 The city’s Airport, located at El Altet, is one of the most active airports in Spain, generating as much demand as the big city airports such as Barcelona and Madrid.
-The airport is in expansion, and offers flights to all major cities in Spain, as well as many European cities.
+The airport is in expansion and offers flights to all major cities in Spain, as well as many European cities.